qwilanikan/qwilanikan.github.io/_contra_calling/calling_history.markdown

 <br/>
 House party at Rob and Amy’s, Chicago, IL -- October 19, 2019
 <br/>
-2 slots of two dances each at Sugar Hill -- Summer 2019
+Sugar Hill (2 slots of two dances each), IN -- Summer 2019
 <br/>
 Chicago Monday night (with Jo Mortland), IL -- July 15, 2019
 <br/>